 This sim only allows whole numbers values of the x- and y-components.
 Consequently, you cannot exactly set the values of magnitude and direction.
 For example, if students are asked to represent a vector that is 15 units long at 45 degrees, they will have to choose values that are near like 14.9 unit at 47.7 degrees.

-The vectors can be easily translated which is an important learning goal for this sim.
+The vectors can be easily translated, which is an important learning goal for this sim.

 Insights into student use / thinking: